waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Error Analysis & Lessons
 - Hallucination Warning: Do not trust memory for coordinates.
 Use item_locator_agent.
-- Stagnation: 40 turns lost to menu fumbling in Olivine City.
-Fixed the loop by recognizing the cursor starts on PACK.
+- Stagnation: Fixed the loop by recognizing the cursor starts on PACK.
 - Roaming Tracking: Suicune moves every time the player crosses a map boundary.
 Pokedex checks are snapshots.
 - Menu Wrapping: The main menu wraps around.
 Using "Up" from POKEDEX goes to EXIT.
 Using "Up" from POKEMON goes to POKEDEX.
 - Fly Map Logic: navigate_fly_map requires cursor position and target.
 In Olivine, it starts on New Bark Town (Hypothesis).
 - Strength Usage: Accidentally used Strength instead of Fly because the cursor was on GNEISS.
 Always verify selection.

-# Task Progress
-- Quick Claw Search: In progress.
-- Suicune Tracking: Roaming.
-Last seen on Route 38.

 # Swarms
 - Yanma: Route 35 (Reported by Arnie).